 Have you received a great review, only to notice it has disappeared a few weeks later?
-It’s a major bummer when you visit your Google My Business page to find that a big, beautiful 5-star review has gone missing – but where did it go?!
+It’s a major bummer when you visit your Google Business Profile (formerly Google My Business – and I’ll use both throughout this article) page to find that a big, beautiful 5-star review has gone missing – but where did it go?!

-( You can skip this long article and have us conduct in-depth evaluation to find out why your Google My Business reviews are missing.
-Only $125.)
+( You can skip this long article and have us conduct an in-depth evaluation to find out why your Google Business Profile reviews are missing.
+Only $150.)

 He wanted to know why the Google reviews were missing, how he could get the missing Google reviews back on his page, and what he could do to prevent more Google reviews from being deleted.